 Importance of Hiring an Injury Attorney If You Intend to Pursue Punitive Damages

-Non-economic and punitive damages are often more challenging to prove than economic damages since they are not objectively verifiable.
-An experienced attorney can be able to determine whether your claim for non-economic or punitive damages has merit and, if so, will know how to calculate and prove them.
+Non-economic and punitive damages are often more challenging to prove than economic damages, since they are not objectively verifiable.
+An experienced attorney can help you determine whether your claim for non-economic or punitive damages has merit and, if so, will know how to calculate and prove them.
 Your lawyer can also help you avoid mistakes that might lead to a damages dispute, which not only could increase the amount of compensation you ultimately recover but also might prevent unnecessary delays and stressful litigation.